IPG1094: First-in-Class Small-Molecule Inhibitor of MIF Tautomerase Activity

 Summary:

-■ It is the world's first selective MIF inhibitor to enter the clinical stage, positioning it as a groundbreaking therapeutic candidate with a unique dual-action potential in both immuno-oncology and neurology.
+IPG1094 is a pioneering, first-in-class, blood-brain barrier (BBB)-penetrant small-molecule inhibitor of Macrophage Migration Inhibitory Factor (MIF) tautomerase activity.
+It is the world's first selective MIF inhibitor to advance to clinical development, positioning it as a groundbreaking therapeutic candidate with unique dual-action potential in both immuno-oncology and neurology.

 IPG1094 in Oncology